 What is Marine Litter?

 Marine litter is found on the beaches and shores, on the water surface, in the water column and on the seabed.
-It can be found near the source of input but also can be transported over a long distances with sea currents and winds.
+It can be found near the source of input but also be transported over a long distance with sea currents and winds.

 Marine litter causes marine environmental, economic, health and aesthetic problems, including possible transfer of toxic substances and invasive species, destruction of marine habitats and loss of biodiversity.
 It also threatens marine life through entanglement, suffocation and ingestion as well as poses a risk to human health and life.

 NOWPAP MALITA was started after its approval at the 10th NOWPAP IGM in 2005.
 It aimed to collect and share information on marine litter in each member state and develop the NOWPAP Regional Action Plan on Marine Litter (RAP-MALI).